syqtju/syqtju.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD student majoring in Optoelectronics and Photonic Technology.
-I am currently studying at the school of Precision Instrumentation and Optoelectronic Engineering of Tianjin University.
-My laboratory is the ultrafast laser laboratory([ULL](https://ull.tju.edu.cn)), and my research work mainly focuses on the exploration and development of ultrafast laser technology.
-My academic pursuit stems from a strong interest in several key areas : the generation and application of optical frequency combs, the precision measurement capability of dual-comb ranging technology, laser radar ( LIADR ), and long-range target tracking.
+He is a PhD student majoring in Optoelectronics and Photonic Technology.
+He is currently studying at the school of Precision Instrumentation and Optoelectronic Engineering of Tianjin University.
+His laboratory is the ultrafast laser laboratory([ULL](https://ull.tju.edu.cn)), and his research work mainly focuses on the exploration and development of ultrafast laser technology.
+His academic pursuit stems from a strong interest in several key areas: the generation and application of optical frequency combs, the precision measurement capability of dual-comb ranging technology, laser radar ( LIADR ), and long-range target tracking.

 # 🔥 News